We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

 As you may be staying at home most of the time, this risk may have been reduced.
 You can talk to your insurance company about your situation and ultimately reduce your premiums

 1. Save on Mortgage interest rates

-3. Avoiding huge energy bills
+3. Avoiding colossal energy bills

 Talk to your family members and kids about the situation and how you can go through this together.
-Limiting the use of Air conditioning and changing the settings od temperatures will help you a lot.
+Limiting the use of Air conditioning and changing the settings of temperatures will help you a lot.

 Save money on gas bills: If you use gas stoves for cooking like me, your gas bill is always higher.
-I use a gas stove for cooking but I always cook in big batches.
-Especially the onions, garlic and ginger, as this is the base of every curry.
+I use a gas stove for cooking, but I always cook in big batches.
+Especially the onions, garlic, and ginger, as this is the base of every curry.
 I always prepare it in a batch so that it can be used for the whole week.

 It has helped me in reducing the gas bill.
 Also, I cook legumes and vegetables for two days together.
 It saves time as well as money.

 Tips: Instead of using dryers, dry your clothes in Air.
 Drier cycles cost a lot.
 Air drying is good for saving money and is a healthy option.
-Also, cook in batches as this will save you money on gas bills.
+Also, cook in batches, as this will save you money on gas bills.